 Image Source

 LLM grounding for enterprises helps solve this problem.
 It connects your AI to accurate, real-time data so that responses reflect what is true and relevant to your business.
-In this blog, you will learn what LLM grounding for enterprises means, how it works, and which LLM grounding techniques for enterprises can help you get better, more reliable results, including the importance of grounding large language models for enterprises and understanding LLM grounding vs RAG.
+In this blog, you will learn what LLM grounding for enterprises means, how it works, and which LLM grounding techniques for enterprises can help you get better, more reliable results, including the importance of grounding large language models for enterprises and understanding LLM grounding vs Agentic RAG.

 What is LLM Grounding?